Boost Sales through Email Campaign Personalisation

 Step #3: Segment Your Data

 The emails you’re about to send should be all prepared.
 Remember, your goal is to personalise, which means you’re not writing a one-size-fits-all email.
 All versions of your email should be ready for sending.
 After dealing with the content of the email, the next thing is to prepare your mailing list.
-Segmenting your contacts makes sending emails a lot easier, now, if you’re worried about the current number of your contacts that you need to segment, there are Customer Relationship Management software such as Infusionsoft that allows easier email segmentation through the tagging feature.
+Segmenting your contacts makes sending emails a lot easier, now, if you’re worried about the current number of your contacts that you need to segment, there are Customer Relationship Management software such as Infusionsoft by Keap that allows easier email segmentation through the tagging feature.

 Step #4: Automate Your Campaign

 After segmenting your list, it’s time to send your email.
 Email marketing softwares make it a lot easier to send emails to a lot of contacts.
 However, some people may not convert on your first email, you can further give them a more personalised email through having them undergo a drip email campaign which will guide your customers through until they are able to convert.
-Infusionsoft allows you to create this personalised campaign faster with their user-friendly campaign creator.
+Infusionsoft by Keap allows you to create this personalised campaign faster with their user-friendly campaign creator.

 Step #5: Test Your Email